Kristina01111000/WordPressTheme/README.md

 	-> add the google fonts from email
-	-> add login section in front page -> sidebars gone -> personal success bullets look wierd at different sizes
+	-> add login section in front page -> sidebars gone -> personal success bullets look wierd at different sizes -> make a landing page for each month